-Observation Period:
+Observation Period Days:

-[•] U.S. Government Securities Business Days
+[[•] U.S. Government Securities Business Days][Not Applicable]

-(The number of U.S. Government Securities Business Days preceding the first date in the Interest Period) (applicable for SOFR Index Rate with Observation Period Shift and Compounded SOFR with Observation Period Shift)
+(The number of U.S. Government Securities Business Days preceding the first date in the Interest Period and the Interest Payment Date for such Interest Period for the definition of "Observation Period" in Condition 6.2(b)(v).) (applicable for SOFR Index Rate with Observation Period Shift and Compounded SOFR with Observation Period Shift)